Last Updated on

 Asana and Wrike are fantastic solutions for managing projects that positively impact teamwork, collaboration, file sharing, and tracking of tasks and projects.
 They are both GDPR compliant in matters of data management and security.

 There features that are common to both systems, which includes;

 Wrike has time tracker and resource management features.
 It also has a budgeting feature which makes its platform stand out from the crowd.
 With Asana, tracking time spent on projects is not as easy.
 If you want to track a budget for a project, you can do so on Wrike but not on Asana.
 With Wrike, you can restrict the budget tracking visibility for security purposes.

 With both platforms, you can assign, reassign, schedule, create and edit tasks as needed.
 Wrike goes a step further and offers a workload view to enable the person in charge of a project to keep the assigning of tasks equal and balanced between employees and to avoid abnormal workloads on one person.

 Both systems have great support, but Wrike has phone support.
 Wrike also offers more ways to contact support.
 Wrike has premium paid support, but Asana does not require payment for help.
 All you need with Asana is to pay your subscription for your package and enjoy the full package.

 Bottom Line: Wrike has become popular because it has a horde of features in its project management and collaboration suite.
-If you want complete visibility on projects and tasks for large teams, Wrike will ensure that you achieve it.
+If you want complete visibility on projects and tasks for large teams of users, Wrike will ensure that you achieve it.

-Asana though is user-friendly and more affordable (decent free version), so not a bad option, we just prefer Wrike.
+Asana though is a great tool, user-friendly and more affordable (decent free version tool), so not a bad option, we just prefer Wrike.

 Here are some other related articles you may be interested in: